3willows/js-hong-kong-sternhalma/readme.md

 - using "textContent" to record the number of jumps required to get somewhere was too aggressive.
 Clearing it by "setting cell.textContent = """ took out everything within as well (including the piece).

-## Might do later

-- Add AI: the simplest would be to make whichever move would jump the furtherest for each turn?
+## Initial ideas for further development

+- Properly test and debug: obviously illegal moves sometimes come to the surface.

 - Save the past moves.
 Once that is done, presumably can train by some kind of repeated trial and error?

-- Repeatedly ask LLM to "make the code better", which apparent does make it better.

-- Properly test and debug: obviously illegal moves sometimes come to the surface.
+- Add AI: the simplest would be to make whichever move would jump the furtherest for each turn?

+## Decision to archive

+I tried a few prompts to implement new features, e.g.

+- adding chess-style co-ordinates (e.g. A-E for rows, 1 to 20 for columns)
+- properly displaying past moves
+- multi-player with socket.io

+But one glance at the responses is enough to tell me that this is beyond the capacity of 1 single javascript file loaded with the website.

+I probably need to start thinking about a client/server architecture and also some non-browser database to save all the moves made by players.

+I could use Node.js (and thereby staying within the Javascript eco-system).
+But a better approach will likely to convert everything to Python, given the more mature eco-system there for data analysis.

+Perhaps I should start this project by feeding the Code to LLM and asking it to produce specifications?